OlivierSohn/hamazed/README.md

 stack exec <game-executable>
 ```

+# Deploy a game server for Multi-player mode

+Use the [deployment script] to host the games on a [Heroku] server.

 # Run the games in Multi-player mode

-Use the [deployment script] to host the games on a [Heroku] server.

-## Connect to a running game server
+### Connect to a running game server

 ```shell
 stack exec -- <game-executable> -n <serverName> -p<serverPort>